sjt4825/MCA-2022/README.md

 The task for week 7 was to update our week 5 MEI file with genre and licencing information and dislay it on an HTML page.

+The revised MEI data with the score can be found [Here](data/Week%207/week7meta.html)

 # Week 8
 [Back to top of page](https://sjt4825.github.io/MCA-2022/#Lab-Portfolio)